mbarkhau/sbk/lit/150_kdf_parameters.md

 # exit: 0
 ```

-With these settings the implementations seem comparable, let's try
+With these settings the implementations seem comparable.
+Let's try
 with a higher degree of parallelism.

 ```bash